shanecelis/SeawispHunter.RolePlay.Attributes/README.md

 ```

 However, often times the changes one wants to make are simple: add a value,
-multiple a value, or substitute a value so these are made convenient.
+multiple a value, or substitute a value so these are made convenient for `int`
+and `float` types.

 ``` c#
 public interface IValuedModifier<T> : IModifier<T> {